ZeinaShreif/Data_Prep/README.md

 * **Distribution Plots**:

    * Used histograms, empirical cumulative distribution functions, violin plots, and pairplots to examine the shape, spread, and overlaps in distributions
-   * Analysed the distributions as a function of the target and other binary features with strong correlation with the target.
+   * Analyzed the distributions as a function of the target and other binary features with strong correlation with the target.

 * **Feature Transformations**: